AcademySoftwareFoundation/rawtoaces/README.md

 ###### ACES Container

 ACES Container is the reference implementation for a file writer intended to be used with the Academy Color Encoding System (ACES). `rawtoaces` relies on it to produce images that comply with the ACES container specification (SMPTE S2065-4).
-LibRaw can be downloaded from [https://github.com/ampas/aces_container](https://github.com/ampas/aces_container) or installed using one of the commands below.
+ACES Container can be downloaded from [https://github.com/ampas/aces_container](https://github.com/ampas/aces_container) or installed using one of the commands below.

 * Ubuntu / Redhat / OS X

-	__NOTE : During the beta period please use the build of ACES container specified below__
+	__NOTE : During the beta period please use the build of ACES Container specified below__

-	Install aces-container
+	Install aces_container

 	```sh
 	git clone https://github.com/miaoqi/aces_container.git